joereynolds/sql-lint/docs/files/introduction.md

 : sql-lint -h
 Usage: sql-lint [options]

+Lint sql files and stdin for errors, oddities, and bad practices.

 Options:
-  -V, --version          output the version number --fix [string]         The .sql string to fix
-  -d, --driver <string>  The driver to use, must be one of ['mysql', 'postgres'] -v, --verbose          Brings back information on the what it's linting and the tokens generated --format <string>      The format of the output, can be one of ['simple', 'json'] (default: "simple") --host <string>        The host for the connection --user <string>        The user for the connection --password <string>    The password for the connection --port <string>        The port for the connection --config <string>      The path to the configuration file -h, --help             display help for command
+  -V, --version                output the version number --fix [string]               The .sql string to fix (experimental and alpha) -d, --driver <string>        The driver to use, must be one of ['mysql', 'postgres'] -v, --verbose                Brings back information on the what it's linting and the tokens generated --format <string>            The format of the output, can be one of ['simple', 'json'] (default: "simple") --host <string>              The host for the database connection --user <string>              The user for the database connection --password <string>          The password for the database connection --database <string>          The database for the database connection --port <string>              The port for the database connection --config <string>            The path to the configuration file --ignore-errors <string...>  The errors to ignore (comma separated) -h, --help                   display help for command
 ```

 ## Programmatic Access